Marriage License?

-Marriage License? is a 1926 American drama film directed by Frank Borzage and written by Bradley King and Elizabeth Pickett Chevalier.
+Marriage License? is a 1926 American silent drama film directed by Frank Borzage and written by Bradley King and Elizabeth Pickett Chevalier.
 It is based on the 1925 play The Pelican by F. Tennyson Jesse and H. M. Harwood.
-The film stars Alma Rubens, Walter McGrail, Richard Walling, Walter Pidgeon, Charles Lane and Emily Fitzroy.
+The film stars Alma Rubens, Walter McGrail, Richard Walling, Walter Pidgeon, Charles Lane, and Emily Fitzroy.
 The film was released on September 5, 1926, by Fox Film Corporation.